Guitar Techniques – 46 Essential Scale Patterns

 Because it’s a four-note scale pattern, you’ll cover the entire pentatonic scale pretty quickly.

-To keep things flowing in your practicing, you can play this pattern three or four times in a row before increasing the metronome speed.
+To keep things flowing in your practicing, you can play this pattern three or four times in a row before increasing the tempo.

 This’ll help you get into a nice flow when working this longer scale pattern on the guitar.